sohojmanush/dnsdist-docker/docs/security-advisories/index.rst

 Security Advisories
 ===================
-All security advisories for the PowerDNS Authoritative Server are listed here.
+All security advisories for the DNSDist are listed here.

 .. toctree::
     :maxdepth: 1
     :glob:
     :reversed:

-    powerdns-advisory*
+    powerdns-advisory-for-dnsdist*

-.. include:: older-than-3.0.rst
+If you have a security problem to report, please see our :doc:`security policy <../common/security-policy>`.